 While the number of large truck accidents is small compared to passenger cars, the percentage of commercial vehicle crashes that result in serious injuries or fatality is very high.
 Because of the size of a tractor – trailer which can weigh 80,000 pounds the devastation from a collision is usually serious.
 Each year almost 4000 commercial vehicle crashes result in a fatality, and over 73,000 truck wrecks involved injury.

 Texas has the largest percentage of fatal 18-wheeler crashes of any state in the country.
-Additionally, the latest reported cases, Texas had over 600 fatalities and 14,000 injury truck accident victims in one year.
-Travis County alone had 15 deaths and almost 400 truck injury crashes.
+Additionally, in the latest reported cases, Texas had over 600 fatalities and 14,000 injury truck accident victims in one year.
+Travis County alone had 17 deaths in commercial vehicle crashes and almost 598 truck injury crashes last year.

 FEDERAL REGULATION OF TRUCKING COMPANIES